WAP Systems and Labeled Subshifts: WAP systems

 The elements of $E$ may behave very badly as maps of $X$ into itself; usually they are not even Borel measurable.
 However our main interest in $E$ lies in its algebraic structure and its dynamical significance.
-A key lemma in the study of this algebraic structure is the following:
+A key lemma in the study of this algebraic structure is the following (see Lemma \ref{applem01} in Appendix \ref{appendix-ellis}):